Riesz representers for the rest of us: What is the Riesz representation theorem?

-We focus on effects that can be defined as a \textit{bounded linear functional} of a conditional outcome expectation (e.g., $\E[Y\mid A=a,W=w]$).
-As noted above, a functional is a function that takes as input other functions that act on data and returns real numbers of the same dimension as the data.
-Intuitively, bounded linear functionals are important, because if an estimator for the conditional expectation converges to its true value with increasing sample size, then the output of the functional applied to the estimator will also converge to the true value.
-We provide a mathematical definition of bounding and linearity in the eAppendix.
+We focus on estimands that can be defined as \textit{bounded linear functionals} of a sequence of linear operations and conditional outcome expectations.
+As noted above, a functional is a function that takes as input other functions and returns a real number.
+For example, assuming $A$ is binary, $\E\{\E[Y\mid A=a,W]\}$ is a bounded linear functional of $\E[Y\mid A=a, W=w]$.
+First, we regress $Y$ on $A$ and $W$.
+Then, we evaluate predictions of that regression at $A=a$ and random variable $W$, which is a linear mapping.
+Finally, we take the marginal expectation of that output.
+Intuitively, bounded linear functionals are important because if an estimator for the conditional expectation converges to its true value with increasing sample size, then the output of the functional applied to the estimator will also converge to the true value.
+We provide a mathematical definition of boundedness and linearity in the eAppendix.

-We denote the outcome regression as $\Q(X)$, and the functional as $\m(x; \Q)$ to highlight that the functional $\m$ is a mapping of the regression $\Q$ dependent on an observation $x$.
-For example, if $\Q(a,w) = \E[Y\mid A=a,W=w]$, the functional $\m(w;\Q) = \Q(1,w)$ evaluates the regression setting $A=1$ at different values of $w$.
+In what follows, we denote outcome regressions as $\Q_k(X)$, and linear mappings of regressions as $\m_k(\Q_k;x)$ to highlight that $\m_k$ is a mapping of the regression $\Q_k$ dependent on a realization $x$.
+Here, $k$ indexes the regression (this will become clear in the examples that follow).
+For example, if $\Q_k(a,w) = \E[Y\mid A=a,W=w]$, the mapping $\m_k(\Q_k;w) = \Q_k(1,w)$ evaluates the regression setting $A=1$ at different values of $w$.
+Note that $\m_1$ may simply be the identity functional that returns its input unchanged (i.e., $\m_1(\Q_1;\cdot) = \Q_1(\cdot)$) and will always represent the outermost operation in the composition defining the target functional.
 This setup allows us to characterize many of the common causal effects in the literature, and will allow us to introduce the Riesz representation theorem.

 \begin{example}[Mean outcome among the treated] In a two-arm randomized controlled trial (RCT), the mean outcome in the trial population had all units been assigned treatment is identified from the observed data as the statistical estimand $\theta = \E[Y\mid A=1]$.
-The conditional outcome regression is denoted $\Q(a) = \E[Y\mid A=a]$.
-In this very simple example, the functional is denoted $\m(\Q) = \Q(1)$, meaning the prediction from the outcome regression setting $A=1$.
-Using the previously described notation, $\theta = \m(\Q)$. \end{example}
+The conditional outcome regression is denoted $\Q_1(a) = \E[Y\mid A=a]$.
+In this very simple example, the functional is denoted $\m_1(\Q_1) = \Q_1(1)$, meaning the prediction from the outcome regression setting $A=1$.
+Using the previously described notation, $\theta = \m_1(\Q_1)$. \end{example}

 \begin{example}[Average treatment effect] The ATE is defined as the difference in counterfactual outcomes had all units in the population received treatment versus if no units had received treatment.
-Under assumptions, the ATE is identified from the observed data as
+Under suitable conditions\citep{Hernan2020_Observational}, the ATE is identified from the observed data as